 The Ph.D. program is offered through UND's Institute for Energy Studies (IES).
 This multidisciplinary institute is focused on training a generation of energy experts who will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.

 Faculty have relationships with a wide variety of industries, municipalities, consulting firms, government agencies and research-funding organizations.
 This provides opportunities for your own research and collaboration.

-Participate in ongoing research opportunities at the Energy & Environmental Research Center (EERC), which work with state, federal and industry clients to solve energy and environmental needs.
+Participate in ongoing research opportunities at the Energy & Environmental Research Center (EERC).
+It works with state, federal and industry clients to solve energy and environmental needs.

 Gain access to on-campus EPA-certified laboratory facilities.
 These include the multi-disciplinary Environmental Analytical Research Laboratory (Leonard Hall), Civil Engineering Environmental and Hydraulics Laboratories, and Chemical Engineering Laboratories.